mix1009/FlutterDropbox/README.md

           return NO;
         }

-If you need more help settings up for iOS, please read https://github.com/dropbox/dropbox-sdk-obj-c#get-started .
+If you need more help setting up for iOS, please read https://github.com/dropbox/dropbox-sdk-obj-c#get-started .

 ## Usage